Mendel Stromm: Fictional character biography

-In Penance: Relentless (2007), it is revealed that Spider-Man tipped S.H.I.E.L.D. off to Stromm's whereabouts and that they were able to rescue him from the suspended loop he was stuck in.
+In Penance: Relentless (2007), it is revealed that Spider-Man tipped S.H.I.E.L.D. off to Stromm's whereabouts, allowing them to rescue him from the suspended loop.
 He eagerly registered as part of the Initiative.
 Later, Penance goes AWOL on the Thunderbolts and stages an assault on Stromm's home, threatening to kill him unless Stromm tells him how to activate nuclear launch codes Penance has stolen in a bid to get Nitro deported from Latveria.

-During the Civil War II storyline, Mendel Stromm meets Clayton Cole at the henchman bar called Moynihan's Social Club during its happy hour.
+In Civil War II, Mendel Stromm meets Clash at the henchman bar Moynihan's Social Club during its happy hour.
 He gives Clash an offer to work for him in his plan to get revenge on Harry Osborn.
-While sporting the new version of his Clash outfit that he ordered from the Tinkerer, Clayton Cole arrives at Mendel Stromm's apartment where he meets with Stromm in his Robot Master form and his robots.
-Robot Master then compliments Clash's outfit and claims that Spider-Man will not know what hit him.
-When Clash attacks Robot Master, stating that he will look out for himself, Robot Master unleashes his robots on Clash even when Spider-Man arrives.
-Spider-Man manages to web Robot Master in the air with foam webbing.
-When Spider-Man was talking Clash into getting back to the civilized life, Robot Master rises and attacks them.
-While Clash flies away, Spider-Man defeats Robot Master by ripping his remote control mechanics from within his robot body, deactivating his robot army.
+However, they are both defeated by Spider-Man.

 Mendel Stromm later obtained a Tri-Sentinel from the bunker of the bankrupt Life Foundation, where it faced an Isotope Genome Accelerator duplicate of Spider-Man.
 After it was defeated, Stromm broke down in tears.
-He is then approached by a mysterious benefactor who prepared to give him a Master Mold that specializes in creating Tri-Sentinels.
-After Spider-Man takes control of the Tri-Sentinels and turns them back on their source, Stromm is confronted by his "benefactor," who is the same demon that helped Mysterio.
-He states that Stromm's usefulness has ended and tears him apart with his centipedes.
-When Spider-Man is restored to one person following the fight against the Tri-Sentinels, he finds Stromm who quotes "Guess my name" before shutting down.
+Stromm is then approached by Kindred, who gives him a Master Mold that specializes in creating Tri-Sentinels.
+After Spider-Man defeats the Tri-Sentinels, Stromm is confronted by Kindred, who states that his usefulness has ended and kills him.